grantcarthew/start-prototype/docs/cli/start-update.md

 - Fetches from GitHub repository default branch
 - Overwrites existing asset directory completely
-- Updates `.asset-version` file with timestamp and commit SHA
+- Updates `asset-version.toml` file with timestamp and commit SHA
 - Reports what changed (new, updated, removed files)

 **Use cases:**